mikaelpac/my-portfolio/README.md

-This is a portfolio showcasing my work experience
+This is a portfolio site showcasing my work experience